 The amount of water needed each day varies from person to person, depending on how active they are, how much they sweat, and so on.

-There is no fixed amount of water that must be consumed daily, but there is general agreement on what a healthy fluid intake is.
+No fixed amount of water must be consumed daily, but there is general agreement on what a healthy fluid intake is.

 According to the U.S. National Academies of Sciences, Engineering, and Medicine, the average recommended daily intake of water from both food and drink is: